The Best Information Science Book Award was established in 1969 and is administered by the Awards & Honors Committee.

 6.1 The Chair of the Jury is appointed annually by the Chair of the Awards & Honors Committee.

-6.2 The Jury Chair shall appoint the four other members of the Jury, keeping in mind the range of Society membership and interests.
+6.2 The Jury Chair shall appoint the four other members of the Jury, keeping in mind the range of Association membership and interests.

 6.3 All appointments are for one year and no one on the Jury can serve a second consecutive term.